drcyschfld/Raquel-and-the-Johnnies/README.md

 Credit is owed to Stewart Worrall's GitHub repo [MTRX2700-2024](https://github.com/stewart-worrall/MTRX2700-2024), which served as a valuable resource and provided a useful framework for this project.
 Furthermore, the STM32 Reference Manual and the specific datasheet for the STM32F303 were indispensable in completing this task.

-## Prerequisites
+## Getting started
-STM32Cube IDE must be installed to run this code, as well as connection to the STM32F303 Microcontroller via micro-USB.
-IDE can be downloaded  [here](https://github.com/stewart-worrall/MTRX2700-2024).
+ [STM32Cube IDE ](https://github.com/stewart-worrall/MTRX2700-2024) and a pan tilt-unit with LIDAR are essential to run this code, as well as connection to the STM32F303 Microcontroller via micro-USB.
+The project also involves the use of a mini-servo, a capactivie touch sensor, a piezo buzzer, and some mechanical design materials such as a ball.

 This code can be run by cloning it onto your local machine and importing the project into IDE by selecting:
 File > Import > General > Existing project into workspace > Browse, and selecting the desired code to open.